-Our groundbreaking research is an important feature of our courses and feeds directly into teaching.
-You will be taught by academics at the forefront of their subject in an environment where knowledge is created.
+Our ground-breaking research feeds directly into teaching and you will be taught by academics in an environment where knowledge is created.
 Through our research and the funding it attracts, we are able to invest in world-class facilities and staff who will enthuse and inspire you.
-You will have access to specialist facilities and laboratories that are equipped with the latest technology.

 You will benefit from our integrated style of learning and teaching.
-Practical laboratory classes and project work allow you to gain hands-on experience investigating and applying topics from your lectures and tutorials to real-life engineering situations.
-You will also have access to specialist facilities and laboratories which are equipped with the latest technology.
+The courses are modular and are structured around lectures, tutorials, seminars, laboratory work, and individual and group projects that allow you to gain hands-on experience of investigating and applying material from your lectures and tutorials in a real-world context.

 All our degrees are accredited which is the first, essential step to becoming a Chartered Engineer after graduation.